 Skin care routines are all the buzz nowadays.
-If you have an Instagram, Twitter, YouTube or Tumblr account (or even if you don’t) I’m sure you will have seen dozens of posts coming up with “The Right Skin-care Routine for You!”, and I’m sure you’re also kind of sick of it.
+If you have an Instagram, Twitter, YouTube or Tumblr account (or even if you don’t) I’m sure you will have seen skincare threads, skincare videos or articles on finding “The Right Skin-care Routine for You!”.

 In late 2015 I was scrolling on Instagram when I became frustrated with everyone’s seemingly perfect skin.
 Soft, smooth and pimple-free.
 Although I knew it was a mixture of good genes and good photo editing apps, I grew frustrated and increasingly unhappy with the quality of my own skin.
 I had pimples, rougher bumps on my forehead, large pores on my nose and no matter how much I exfoliated, my skin never seemed to clear up.
 Spoiler alert, this was my first mistake.